fluiddyn/fluiddyn/doc/overview.rst

 Why experiments and numerics?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Common tools, common methods.
-Has to work together.
-Fruitful to connect.
+Experiments and numerics share common tools and common methods.
+It is very fruitful to connect these two approaches and therefore, they have to work together.

 Main features of the base package fluiddyn